MDX Syntax Available on nisshi.dev Blog

 my-package

-You can display switchable code using the ts2js option.
+You can toggle between TypeScript and JavaScript with the ts2js option.

 ```tsx ts2js